Panoramic View of Lisbon, Portugal

 Traditional Gastronomy and Gluten Free Options

-Here are some traditional gluten-free Portuguese dishes:
+Here are some traditional Portuguese gluten-free dishes:

 • Caldo Verde : A soup made with kale, potatoes and chorizo, this soup is naturally gluten-free and is one of the most popular in the country.

-• Polvo a Lagareiro : A grilled octopus dish served with roasted potatoes and olive oil, simple and naturally gluten-free.
+• Polvo à Lagareiro : A grilled octopus dish served with roasted potatoes and olive oil, simple and naturally gluten-free.

-The Must-See Things to Visit in Portugal
+Must-See Places to Visit in Portugal

-• Lisbon : The capital is a mix of modernity and history with iconic neighborhoods like Alfama , monuments like the Belém Tower , and magnificent views from the Castelo de São Jorge .
+• Lisbon : The capital is a blend of modernity and history with iconic neighborhoods like Alfama , monuments like the Belém Tower , and magnificent views from the Castelo de São Jorge .

 These destinations highlight the cultural and natural diversity of Portugal, a land where history and nature meet harmoniously.